illinois/cs240-fa21-MIX_shared/README.md

 }
 ```

-For IMs with multiple dependencies, MIX will combine the JSON schema of each dependency to send to that IM.
+For IMs with multiple dependencies, MIX will combine the latitude and longitude with the JSON schema of each dependency to send to that IM.
 Consider the following example:

 IM 1 has dependencies 2 and 3.